-The Washington Telephone Assistance Program (WTAP) provides assistance to low-income households who are without telephones.
+The Washington Telephone Assistance Program (WTAP) provides landline telephone rate discounts to low-income households.

 WTAP is designed to make sure low-income families throughout the state have affordable telephone service for access to vital resources and emergency services.

 WTAP pays for some or all of the cost to start your phone service if there is already a phone line in your home.

 You will not have to pay a deposit when you sign up for the WTAP program.

 Low monthly charge

 Basic local phone service is $8 a month plus taxes and fees.
 WTAP pays for only one local phone line per household.
 The assistance program does not pay for long-distance calls or optional services such as Call Waiting, Caller ID or Voicemail.

 For people who cannot get local phone service, WTAP may provide a voice mailbox service.
 If you do not qualify for the WTAP program, you may be eligible for a free voice mailbox through the Community Voice Mail program, for more information visit www.cvm.org.